-As shops and restaurants in Fearrington Village reopen, we continue to operate with our COVID-19 pandemic precautions in place to ensure the safety of all customers and vendors at the Fearrington Farmers’ Market.
+As COVID-19 continues to be a serious concern, we continue to operate with our pandemic precautions in place to ensure the safety of all customers and vendors at the Fearrington Farmers’ Market.
 We are still running as scheduled for the 2020 season, every Tuesday from 4:00 – 6:00pm.

 Here are some of the extra safety precautions we’re taking, and things you can do to help everyone stay safe while at market:

 - Vendors are being spaced further apart.
 We’ve placed vendors in the gravel circle at a lower-than-usual density, and moved some vendors to nearby parking lot locations.
 This extra space allows customers to practice social distancing while waiting to make a purchase.
 You can find an updated map of vendor locations on our news page each week.